amolrv/amolrv.github.io/_posts/2021-04-28-usecases-of-any-unit-nothing.md

 tags: [kotlin, domain modeling]
 ---

-This article explain basic difference between Any, Unit and Nothing from kotlin language.
+This article explains the basic differences between Any, Unit, and Nothing in the Kotlin language.

 ## Any

-`Any` is by default the superclass of all the classes and has 3 functions: `equals`, `hashCode` and `toString`.
-This is equal to `Object` class in Java.
+`Any` is by default the superclass of all classes and has three functions: `equals`, `hashCode`, and `toString`.
+This is equivalent to the `Object` class in Java.
-We can create an object of `Any` class directly or even override these functions in any other class.
+You can create an object of the `Any` class directly or override these functions in any other class.

 ```kotlin
 public open class Any {